Diana0604/terraforming_mars/README.md

 ## Show Management Notes

-System has been updated, new instructions soon
+System has been updated, new instructions soon.